Become a Social Worker in Texas

 LMSWs can also seek Independent Practice Recognition (LMSW-IPR) for non-clinical independent practice after completing specified supervised non-clinical experience.

-Learn more about how to become an LMSW
+Learn more about how to become an LMSW.

 Licensed Master Social Worker – Advanced Practice (LMSW-AP)